-There are also a range of wellbeing related student workshops and sessions that you can participate in which may assist you with some of the problems you might be experiencing.
+There are also a range of wellbeing related student workshops and sessions that you can participate in no matter where you are located.

 For information on OSHC refunds for periods of study not completed in Australia, check our student visa FAQs.

 A global network of Study Hubs can be accessed in multiple locations around the world to help you study and connect with other University of Melbourne students, local staff, alumni and advice.
 You can find the support you need at a Study Hub in any one of these locations:

 - Kuala Lumpur, Malaysia